AkashSDas/git-and-github/README.md

 git rebase -i --autosquash
 ```

+## git log

+- git log -n 2 - to see the last 2 commits
+- git log --author='<author>' - to see the commits by the author
+- git log --since='<date>' - to see the commits since the date

+## git diff

+- git diff - to see the diff of the current commit
+- git diff <SHA-id> - to see the diff of the commit with the SHA id
+- git diff --staged - to see the diff of the staged files

 ### Hooks

 This is useful when you want to run some commands before you commit and after you commit.